*This post contains affiliate links to stuff I love.

 I keep a commonplace book specifically for self-education and self-inspiration.
 I like to think of my commonplace book as a place that I capture everything that inspires me or that I am curious about.
 It is how I learn.

 In my work as a content creator, I have to do a lot of research for the articles I write.
 Like most writers, I have pillar topics that I write about, so whenever I am doing self-education on a subject, I like to take note of key points from books I read, information from thought leaders and what their theories are, and ideas for articles I could write.
-I used my commonplace book to design and plan the CULTIVATE magazine, which you can see here.
+I used my commonplace book to design and plan the INCITED magazine, which you can see here.

 I’ve also had to learn a lot about running a business.
 So, my commonplace book is also full of entrepreneurs who inspire me, motivational quotes, and tips I pick up from courses I do (such as Perfecting Blogging course and the Nail Your Niche Bootcamp).